Areopagus Hill

 The Greek Essentials: Private Full-Day Tour of Athens Highlights

 If you only have a short amount of time in Athens and want to see as much as possible in one day, this full-day private tour is the perfect option for you!
-You will visit the Greek Essentials, including Parthenon, Acropolis hill, New Acropolis Museum, the Plaka neighbourhood, the Ancient Greek Agora & the Olympic Stadium.
+You will visit the Greek Essentials, including the Parthenon, Acropolis Hill, New Acropolis Museum, the Plaka neighbourhood, the Ancient Greek Agora and the Olympic Stadium.

 • Enjoy a comprehensive tour of Greece's most iconic archaeological site, including the Odeon of Herodes Atticus and the Theatre of Dionysus, where classical works by the most famous Greek poets were first performed in the 5th Century B.C.;